jovotech/jovo-cli/docs/new.md

 # jovo new

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-cli/new

 Learn how to create a new Jovo Project with the `jovo new` command of the Jovo CLI.

 * [Introduction](#introduction)